mdx-js/mdx/packages/mdx/readme.md

 * `remarkRehypeOptions` ([`Options` from `remark-rehype`][remark-rehype-options], optional)
-  — options to pass to `remark-rehype`, which converts markdown-with-JSX to HTML-with-JSX; the option `allowDangerousHtml` will always be set to `true` and MDX nodes (see [`nodeTypes`][api-node-types]) are passed through;
-  in particular, you might want to pass configuration for footnotes if your content is not in English
+  — options to pass to `remark-rehype` to control conversion of markdown to HTML; the option `allowDangerousHtml` will always be overriden to `true`, and MDX extension nodes (see [`nodeTypes`][api-node-types]) are always passed through. in particular, you might want to adjust footnote configuration if your content is not in English

   <details><summary>Expand example</summary>